-In the NECO Industrial case, the efforts will be focused on the threading tools, or taps, which are made of High-Speed Steel and offer good performance against temperature and wear when performing machining operations at customer premises.
+In the NECO Industrial case, the efforts have been focused on the threading tools, or taps, which are made of High-Speed Steel and offer good performance against temperature and wear when performing machining operations at customer premises.

-The manufacturing context which encouraged NECO to join MIDIH is summarized on the fact that there is a high digression in the eventual performance of threading tools produced as part of different Manufacturing Orders.
+The manufacturing context which have encouraged NECO to join MIDIH is summarized on the fact that there was a high digression in the eventual performance of threading tools produced as part of different Manufacturing Orders.

-The ambition is to improve the stability and repeatability of the taps’ performance, and the main objective is to develop cognitive manufacturing abilities that will help control the production in order to meet the quality requirements and performance.
+The ambition has been to improve the stability and repeatability of the taps’ performance, and the main objective was to develop cognitive manufacturing abilities that will help control the production in order to meet the quality requirements and performance.

 The challenge of the MIDIH lighthouse experiment, in the case of NECO, relies on three pillars:

 Regarding the solutions, the MIDIH experiment could basically be described on three points: